Related insights and events

 Robert Parry, a managing director in our Forensic Accounting and Investigations team, takes a closer look at this pandemic-related conundrum.

-Robert is a forensic accountant and expert witness; he receives regular instructions from clients all over the UK.
-He has specialist experience in commercial disputes, merger and acquisition (M&A) transaction disputes, as well as loss of earnings from personal injury.
+Robert has specialist experience in commercial disputes, merger and acquisition (M&A) transaction disputes, as well as loss of earnings from personal injury.

 For over 25 years, Robert has supported solicitors, barristers, insurers and parties to disputes as a Part 35 accountancy expert witness, expert adviser and as expert determiner.
 Robert also receives direct instructions from corporate clients to assist them in investigations and dispute resolution.